Mihir-Ai-lab/Mihir-Ai-lab/README.md

 With over a decade of experience in Business Analysis and Branding Strategies and a recent exposure to the BFSI industry, I possess the skills to solve complex problems and drive business growth.
 I have developed a proactive approach to identifying architectural weaknesses and recommending appropriate solutions through my family ventures in logistics and manufacturing.

 I enjoy automating tasks and addressing recurring problems to streamline processes.
-If you are looking for someone with expertise in Data Science, Branding Strategies, or Business Analysis, let's connect and discuss how I can help you build systems that thrive in today's fast-paced environment.

 ---
 # Tech Stack